Yukigeshiki/learning-rust/README.md

 # learning-rust
-Examples from The Rust Programming Language book and others
+Examples from The Rust Programming Language book and other tutorials